 Some of the ministry opportunities for adults at Zion are listed below.
 You can also use our group finder to identify groups based on interest or schedule.
 If you'd like to contact a group coordinator, please contact the church office to be put in touch with them.

 Acolytes serve as assistants to the Pastor during the various Sunday morning and evening worship services, as well as the mid-week services.
 They bear the cross, light the candles, help with collection of the offerings, etc. Pastor Symmank coordinates training sessions.
-Those who have been trained will be placed in a service rotation schedule.
+Those who have been trained may sign up for service via a Sign up Genius link.

 See our Handbell Choir page.